Recent Blogs

 The Ashokan Pillar: Lumbini

-One of the oldest, most impressive monuments around Lumbini, this Ashokan Pillar has been built by Emperor Ashoka, who, after he had lived a lifetime of conquests, reverted to Buddhism.
-The 249 BCE pillar rises into the sky with an inscription proclaiming Lumbini to be Buddha’s birthplace-an ancient relic bearing testimony to homage by the emperor, historic veracity of the site.
+This is one of the oldest and grandest monuments around Lumbini built by Emperor Ashoka.
+After he had lived a lifetime of conquests, he reverted to Buddhism.
+The 249 BCE pillar rises into the sky to proclaim, with an inscription, Lumbini to be Buddha’s birthplace – an ancient relic bearing testimony to homage by the emperor, historic veracity of the site.

 Source- Google